Kammarheit: Cities Last Broadcast

 Cities Last Broadcast is the side and lone project of Pär Boström.
-The debut, The Cancelled Earth was released through Cyclic Law, but every album thereafter was signed with Cryo Chamber.
+Its debut album, The Cancelled Earth was released through Cyclic Law, with every later album released under Cryo Chamber.
 His typical style is experimental and consists of field recordings, old reel-to-reel tape recorders, tape loops, piano and acoustic, and de-tuned instruments played through a pile of effect pedals, all combined in a modern studio with modern mixing techniques.
 Miles To Midnight is described as a "Dark Jazz Ambient album" with live jazz drums, tape loops, piano and bass.